Midlothian campaign: The Bulgarian Uprising of 1876

-In 1875 the Eastern question came to the fore for the first time since the Crimean War.
+In 1875, the Eastern question came to the fore for the first time since the Crimean War.
 In July 1875 an insurgency against Ottoman rule broke out in Herzegovina, soon spreading over to Bosnia.
-Then at the end of April 1876 an insurgency had broken out in Bulgaria against Turkish rule.
-Military of the Ottoman Empire and irregular troops soon crushed the Bulgarian revolt, thereby committing brutal massacres and killing some 12,000 people.
+Then at the end of April 1876, an insurgency broke out in Bulgaria against Turkish rule.
+The military of the Ottoman Empire using Bashi-bazouk, undisciplined irregular troops, soon crushed the Bulgarian revolt, but in the process committed brutal massacres, killing some 12,000 people.

 To block Russia from filling the vacuum, Britain had strong ties with the crumbling Ottoman Empire, long branded as Sick man of Europe.
 For London, it was essential to support Ottoman Empire against further Russian expansion.
 This stemmed partly from British suspicions over Russian intentions towards India.
-In the 1860s a series of Russian conquests in central Asia reinforced British concerns about Russia either marching to India direct or cutting the British rout to India.
+In the 1860s a series of Russian conquests in central Asia reinforced British concerns about Russia either marching to India direct or cutting the British route to India.
 British politicians & diplomats feared that by taking Constantinople, Russia would have been able to threaten the Suez canal.
 In the 1870s, there were voices that this dogma had in fact become obsolete.
 With the return of the conservatives to power in 1874, Benjamin Disraeli became prime minister.
 This forms a landmark in British foreign policy, as it ended a period of isolation and non-intervention.
 Since 1865 the policy of both parties had been to abstain from Continental affairs.
 From the beginning, Disraeli put his special attention to foreign policy and introduced an Imperial conception of affairs.
 Disraeli also feared that by taking Constantinople, Russia could at any time march their Army through Syria to Egypt.
 So for Britain, the "Key to India" remained in Constantinople.